Tejanikhil-MSR/Tejanikhil-MSR/Readme.md

 - 👯 I’m open to collaborating on building useful products and performing research.
 - 💬 I'm good at performing research studies and analyzing them and identifying the dots and connecting the gaps.
 - 📫 I am obsessed over "how" and "why" of LLMs and various technological advancements.
-- ⚡ Fun fact: My research once led me down a rabbit hole so deep, I emerged with a conspiracy theory about why tabs vs. spaces is still a debate.

 ---